Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Note
 >Atlantis will not compile using Visual Studio 2015
 #### NetCDF library
-Atlantis use the NetCDF file system.
+Atlantis uses the NetCDF file system.
 To be able to run Atlantis you will need to have the NetCDF 4 libraries installed on your computer.
 Please follow the instructions from the [developers](https://www.unidata.ucar.edu/software/netcdf/docs/winbin.html) or the guide provided here